juliabrowne/quotesondunder/README.md

 ## Main components:

 * Fetching new quotes without page refresh:
+    * dynamically updates content creating better user experience
-    * calling the ajax method on button click with javascript, then using html() to change the html within a specified element
+    * calls the ajax method on button click with javascript, then uses html() to change the html within a specified element
-    * pushing the current page's slug onto url, which allows the user to navigate to a previously loaded quote by hitting the back button
+    * pushes the current page's slug onto url, allowing the user to navigate to a previously loaded quote by hitting the back button
+* Built using jQuery, PHP and SASS.

 ## To Use: